 TMJ & TMD

-At B.J.
-Myers DDS & Associates, we understand how big a difference a tiny change in your mouth can make.
+At Myers Dental, we understand how big a difference a tiny change in your mouth can make.
 Sometimes, for no obvious reason, your teeth will stop fitting together well, and you will start to have issues with your temporomandibular joint (TMJ).
 Issues with the TMJ will often lead to what is known as temporomandibular joint disorder (TMD), which can be an extremely painful and frustrating condition to have.
 We understand how frustrating it can be to deal with issues like these, as they often affect your sleep patterns, ability to concentrate, and even how well you can chew your food.
 When you notice that your jaw hurts, give us a call right away at (512) 506-9889.

 What is TMD?